huaweicloud/spring-cloud-huawei/README.md

 No need to change the code, just modify the individual configuration files(application.yml) to complete the migration.
 Multiple Service-Centers can be launched and the client will select one of the healthy Service-Centers to make the call.

+- [x] **Spring Cloud use ServiceStage gray release service:**
+Support for gray release capabilities.

+- [x] **Spring Cloud registry swagger to server center :**
+Support automatic generated swagger documentation without configuration, and registry swagger to ServiceComb server center.

+- [x] **Spring Cloud registry networking with ServiceComb Java-Chassis / Edge-Service :**
+Support for use reactive framework ServiceComb Java-Chassis and gateway ServiceComb Edge-Service which have the better performance.

+- [x] **Spring Cloud use ServiceComb-Kie。 :**
+Support for getting configuration from ServiceComb-Kie, and dynamic updates, following the way of Spring Cloud.

 ### Huawei Cloud
 - [x] **Spring Cloud use ServiceStage to implement registration and discovery:**
 No need to change the code, just modify the individual configuration files(application.yml) to complete the migration.